letigsainz/Spotify-Discover-v2/README.md

 Clone the repository and step inside.

-Set up a .env file in the project directory that looks like this:
+Set up a `.env` file in the project's root directory that looks like this:

 ```
 SPOTIFY_CLIENT_ID= '<your_client_id>'
 SPOTIFY_CLIENT_SECRET= '<your_client_secret>'